If you are a child, teenager, or young adult who was born in another country, you probably have a lot of questions about the rules of immigration.

 - Step 2: Your social worker and lawyer can show the decision from the Juvenile or Probate and Family Court to immigration officers (United States Citizenship & Immigration Services or USCIS) and ask immigration officers to classify you as a “Special Immigrant Juvenile.”
 This step must be done before you turn 21.

 - Step 3: If your request is approved then you can apply to become a Legal Permanent Resident of the United States and you will obtain your green card.
+There is a waiting period for individuals from some countries, including El Salvador, Honduras, Guatemala, and Mexico.
+If you have to wait to apply for your green card, then you may be granted work permission while you wait.
+Immigration will review your case and notify you if you are eligible for a work permit while you wait.

 - What are the disadvantages of SIJ?